DLWK/GSAL/README.md

-# Geometric Structure Adversarial Learning for Medical Image Segmentation (GSAL)
+# GSAL：Geometric Structure Adversarial Learning for Robust Medical Image Segmentation

 This is the official pytorch implementation of the GSAL model:<br />